nzkelvin/nzkelvin.github.io/_posts/2024-05-31-powerapps-custom-page-study-guide.markdown

 ```yaml
 radiobuttonCalculatorMode.OnChange = Select(btnShowCalculator)
 ```

+Please note that the `Select` function is excuted asynchronously.
+So, if execution order is important, you need to control it inside the button.

 Tip: You can keep the btnShowCalculator button hidden and use it solely for encapsulating logic.